sponsorCoinAdmin/sponsorCoinProd/README.md

 4. Then Remove Sponsor Parent from agentAccount.parentSponsorAccountKeys
 5. Optional, If Agent account balanceOf is zero (0), Agent account may be deleted.

-Requirements to Delete Sponsor from Patreon: (Delete Patreon sponsorship)
+Requirements to Delete Sponsor from Patron: (Delete Patron sponsorship)
-1. Require Sponsor to be Child of Patreon
+1. Require Sponsor to be Child of Patron
 2. Require Sponsor to have no Parent Patrion balanceOf Token affiliation.
 3. Require Sponsor to have no Child Agent affiliation
 4. Remove associated child agents from Sponsor.agentAccountKeys